Speak up for a Foster Youth, Become their Champion, Become their C.A.S.A.

 Once you have watched the pre-recorded information session and we have received your application, you will be scheduled for an interview.
 A C.A.S.A. staff member will conduct the interview and determine eligibility.
 If it is a mutual fit, you will be invited to participate in a virtual training cohort.

-Due to COVID-19, CASA Training is now completely virtual.
+Participate in our hybrid/virtual CASA University & Zoom Training.
 Interested volunteers will need access to a device with a camera (tablet, PC, laptop) with an internet connection to access all training materials.
-Training includes self-paced modules on CASA University and live Zoom webinars.
+Training includes self-paced modules on CASA University and in person and live Zoom webinars.
 Volunteers will create their own account on CASA University and will receive all links to zoom webinars.

 Step 5: Completing your Background Clearance